Prequalification Procedures and Fees: In Vitro Diagnostics

 - In the case of full assessment, the manufacturer will be invited to submit a product dossier.
 WHO screens the product dossier for completeness.
 If the dossier is incomplete, the manufacturer will be requested to submit additional information within a specified time period.
 WHO then reviews the product dossier to: assess evidence in support of safety and performance of the product; determine whether the manufacturer’s quality management system (QSM) is of an adequate standard to warrant an inspection of the manufacturing site; and assess product design and manufacture.
 If the dossier is incomplete, the manufacturer will be requested to submit additional information within a specified time period.
 Once a dossier is considered complete, prequalification evaluation will proceed to laboratory evaluation and manufacturing site inspection.

-- In the case of abridged assessment, the manufacturer will be invited to submit an information package that summarizes key aspects of its QMS, the product and its design, and product manufacture.
-If the information package is incomplete, the manufacturer will be requested to submit additional information within a specified time period.
+- In the case of abridged assessment, the manufacturer will be invited to submit an abridged product dossier that summarizes key aspects of its QMS, the product, its design, its performance, and product manufacture.
+If the abridged product dossier is incomplete, the manufacturer will be requested to submit additional information within a specified time period.

 - Performance evaluation is undertaken to assess the performance and operational characteristics of the product under assessment and is carried out by a laboratory listed by WHO, according to publicly available standard evaluation protocols, which consist of an analytical part and a clinical part.